 The College has a vast array of documented policies that guide our practice.
-Each policy is reviewed tria-nnually by a sub-committee of College Council to ensure it is still meeting our needs and is in line with the direction of the Department of Education.
+Each policy is reviewed tria-annually by a sub-committee of College Council (CPEC) to ensure it is still meeting our needs and is in line with the direction of the Department of Education.
 A number of these policy reviews will involve parent and/or student feedback.
 When this is required information about the process and how to be involved will be made available through the College Newsletter.

 A summary of key policies for parents and students is available below: